 How do I find the right size of walking boot?

 Buying the best walking boots for women online needn’t mean you have to compromise on fit.
 You’ll generally need to go up a half or full size, but to make things easier, some brands offer online sizing services, where you upload a photograph of your feet and they recommended the size needed for specific boots in their range.
 Or, if you already own shoes by the same brand, some retailers have comparison charts so you can see how the sizing compares across different models.
-If you do order a pair that turns out to be a poor fit, there are some really good returns schemes as well, with some retailers including free returns labels with shoes sent out and offering up to 100-day returns options, even if they’ve been worn.
+If you do order a pair that turns out to be a poor fit, there are some really good returns schemes as well.
+Some retailers even include free returns labels with shoes sent out and offer up to 100-day returns options, even if they’ve been worn.

 After the boots arrive, check you have a snug fit at the heel and enough space at the toe box (aim for a finger-width space in front of your big toe).
 If you haven’t bought walking footwear before, check out our guide to the best walking shoes for women in which we have a fitting guide to help you make sure they’re the right size for your adventures.

 Once you’re happy you have the right size, don’t be tempted to put your boots on straight away and head off for a 10K hike, or you could end up with painful blisters.
-Advances in materials and technology mean modern walking boots need far less breaking in than they used to – the Meindl Bhutan, for example, has memory-foam technology that moulds to the shape of your foot – but ensuring your new boots will be comfortable on longer hikes really pays off.
+Advances in materials and technology mean modern walking boots need far less breaking in than they used to.
+The Meindl Bhutan, for example, has memory-foam technology that moulds to the shape of your foot.
+However, ensuring your new boots will be comfortable on longer hikes really pays off.

-First, wear your boots around the house for a few days – they’ll be at their stiffest straight out of the box, so wear them with cushioned walking socks – and see how they adapt over time (the tongue and ankle cuff often feel rigid at first, but soften with use).
+First, wear your boots around the house for a few days.
+They’ll be at their stiffest straight out of the box, so wear them with cushioned walking socks.
+See how they adapt over time (the tongue and ankle cuff often feel rigid at first, but soften with use).
 When you’re happy they don’t pinch or rub, go on some short walks of around a mile or so, gradually increasing the distance and adding in some inclines and descents.

 If you’re planning on carrying a rucksack on your hikes, now’s a good time to start walking with a heavier pack.
-Walking with weight places extra strain on your feet and could cause your boots to rub, so build up gradually to avoid discomfort when out on long hikes.
-On these preparatory walks, try taking a pair of trainers in your rucksack as a back-up if problems do start, and carry some blister plasters with you just in case.
+Walking with weight places extra strain on your feet and could cause your boots to rub.
+So, build up gradually to avoid discomfort when out on long hikes.
+On these preparatory walks, try taking a pair of trainers in your rucksack as a back-up if problems do start.
+Also, carry some blister plasters with you just in case.

 While it’s important to break boots in to avoid unnecessary blisters, if you have big hike planned soon and want a few hacks to speed things up, try manipulating the tongue and heel cuff with your hands and gently flexing the sole.
 You could also try using a leather conditioner to soften leather boots prior to use.